sal55/langs/bcc.md

 * Supports large subset of C; main omissions listed below

 * Not written in C, but in my own systems language.
 Versions of that can target C, and that is how the C 'rendering' is created.
-True sources comprise about 25 non-library modules (they are listed in bcc64.c).
+True sources comprise about 25 non-library modules (they are listed in bcc.c).

 ### Downloads

-Not recommended for real work but if curious, the bcc64.c example is an OS-neutral version, that builds on Windows or Linux.
+Not recommended for real work but if curious, the bcc.c example is an OS-neutral version, that builds on Windows or Linux.
 Here, -e, -s and -c options can be used to generate .i (preprocessed), .asm and .obj files per input module (\_\_DATE\_\_ etc will not work).

-For generating .exe (and working \_\_DATE\_\_) a Windows-specific version is needed (not provided).
+For generating .exe, a Windows-specific version is needed (not provided).
 There is a binary [bcc.exe](http://www.bcas.freeuk.com/bcc.exe) although there are reports this link is broken)

 ### Main Omissions